Daisie-Bell/svaeva-sdk/README.md

         client.multi_api.skeleton.__setattr__(i.lower(),row_data)
 ```

-This code loads a list of skeletons from a JSON file called "Blue_paper.json", converts the JSON data to a Python dictionary, and adds each skeleton to the `Panel` object using the `__setattr__` method.
+This code loads a list of skeletons from a JSON file called "Blue_paper.json", converts the JSON data to a Python dictionary, and adds each skeleton to the `Svaeva` object using the `__setattr__` method.

 ##### How to add one skeleton?

 To set skeleton, use the following code:

+***All the Skeletons are Stored in a DataBase, so you can use the same skeleton in different projects.
+Only load once***

 ```python
 client.multi_api.skeleton.<id> = {